 According to WHO anxiety is the most common mental disorder around the globe.
-United States alone contributing a massive population of around 40 million suffering from it.
+The United States alone contributes a massive population of around 40 million suffering from it.

 Don’t forget to take the anxiety level test at the bottom of the page.

 What is an anxiety disorder?